First Databank: Meducation

 Meducation comprises simplified medication instructions and medication regimen calendars using patient-specific information from the electronic health record (EHR).
 All material is written at a 5th to 8th grade reading level with supporting pictograms in more than 20 languages and is designed to help reduce medication errors and improve medication adherence for all patients.

 FDB Targeted Medication Warnings

 FDB Targeted Medication Warnings provides patient-specific clinical decision support (CDS) for medications and is integrated directly into the EHR workflow.
 This content uses lab results, risk scores, and other patient data to suggest clinical guidance that is most relevant to the patient context.
 The CDS derived from this solution provides specificity for clinical decisions and is linked to the related generic medication alerts which can be filtered out/customized using FDB AlertSpace.

 FDB Pet MedKnowledge

 FDB Pet MedKnowledge is a comprehensive drug database with veterinary FDA approved medications, allowing veterinarians to access pet medication information whenever and wherever is needed.
 The service is modeled on the FDB MedKnowledge human medication database.

+FDB Navigo

+FDB Navigo is a cloud-based solution that streamlines the retail pharmacist’s workflow by changing the focus of medication safety alerts and the way these alerts are presented and processed.
+Actionable guidance to the pharmacist – to determine the “next best step” for each patient, whether that is to fill the prescription, provide additional guidance to the patient, or follow up with the patient’s physician – is based on the most important risks to the patient as reflected in the patient’s clinical record in the pharmacy’s system.

+FDB Vela

+FDB Vela cloud-native electronic prescribing (ePrescribing) network that enables the seamless flow of critical medication prescription information, benefits verification, and clinical decision support between prescribers, payers, pharmacies, and other constituents.
+FDB Vela provides medication eligibility and benefits information for millions of U.S. consumers and supports the current set of ePrescribing transactions required by the National Council for Prescription Drug Programs (NCPDP).